ChrisMoller/qapl/README.md

 level&mdash;even when scaled to print-level resolution such as 300dpi, no pixelisation will occur.

+In addition to the cut/copy/paste operations usually available in text entry fields, the qapl chart title and curve title fields have an additional right-click context menu entry, "Insert char," that pops up a dialog that allows the insertion of Greek characters and any arbitrary Unicode characters.
+Unicode characters may be entered in any of the standard C forms, 0x???? for hexadecimal, 0????  for octal, or standard decimal.
+For Greek Character insertion, the shift keys do what you expect.

 <h1>Installation</h1>

 Step Zero, if you don't have Qt installed, is to install it.
 I'm running